center-for-threat-informed-defense/insider-threat-ttp-kb/docs/index.rst

 Notice
 ------

 © 2024 MITRE Engenuity.
 Approved for public release.
-Document number REPLACE_WITH_PRS_NUMBER.
+Document numbers CT0041, CT0102.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at